Agni-Saha/WSJ-Innovator/README.md

 2. Adjusting the SVGs, as I wanted to make it as close to the original as possible.

 ## Things that I wanted to add but couldn't...
-The same problem with Broadwick Live clone that I made, I dunno how to do smooth scroll with GSAP, and if I use any other known way (like using CSS or any external packages), then the whole CSS breaks down.
+1. The same problem with Broadwick Live clone that I made, I dunno how to do smooth scroll with GSAP, and if I use any other known way (like using CSS or any external packages), then the whole CSS breaks down.
 If anyone has any solution regarding this, please tell me.
+2. I also wanted to make it responsive, and since I didn't use anything except GSAP so I thought it would be easier.
+But SVG animations are a little bit tricky, and since my goal here was to just see if I can develop this, so I probably won't be doing this.

 #### Otherwise, nothing much actually.
 This was more of a designing challenge than a developing one.
 And since this is a clone, so I didn't have to do much designing.
 Anyway I learned something new, that's enough for me...